corn-mendoza/console-demos/README.md

-# console-demos
+# Console Demos for Steeltoe

-.NET Core console apps with Steeltoe examples
+.NET 5.0 console apps with Steeltoe examples